Senior School learn what it means to ‘Be Lasallian’

 Robotics Club

-Today during our midday break Robotics Club, the members had an incredible time creating a step counter using the Microbit.
+During our midday break Robotics Club, the members had an incredible time creating a step counter using the Microbit.
 It was fascinating to dive into the technology behind our smartwatches and see it in action.

 DLS Chaplaincy Blood Drive 2025: A Gift of Life